The Author: Oliver Furnival

 The aim of this website is to share the expertise I have gained, primarily in the role of IB Coordinator and Curriculum Manager, but also through teaching secondary school students, and training and leading teachers.

-This website is full of a wide range of resources that I have created and introduced to the schools in the positions I have outlined below over the past 21 years.
+This website is full of a wide range of resources that I have created and introduced to the schools in the positions outlined below that I have held over the past 22 years.
 These include initiatives, theses, reports, teaching and learning materials, booklets, documents, and videos that I have created for teachers, students and parents.

 My career as a teacher started in 1998 when I took the role of English as a Foreign Language teacher at Shane English School in Japan, rising to the rank of Senior Teacher.